-Appropriate objectives are set to guide the ECT towards satisfactory performance against the relevant standards.

-An effective support programme is put in place to help the ECT improve their performance e.g. refresher training and more guided supervision.
+- Appropriate objectives are set to guide the ECT towards satisfactory performance against the relevant standards. - An effective support programme is put in place to help the ECT improve their performance e.g. refresher training and more guided supervision.

-The progress review record or formal assessment report will be shared with the appropriate body, alongside the support plan, for it to review.
+The Director of Teacher Development should be informed for support and the progress review record or formal assessment report will be shared with the appropriate body, alongside the support plan, for it to review.